- B.A. in Broadcasting and Electronic Media, General Concentration

 - Each summer BEM students have the opportunity to work with faculty and other professionals on a film project.

-The Department of Communication is located on the third floor of the Combs Building in the center of campus.
-In addition to classrooms and faculty offices, the department offers three Mac labs with state-of-the-art design software (currently Adobe Creative Cloud 2018), podcast and video production studios, a student media center for print and digital publishing, and an audio production lab.
+The School of Communication is located on the third floor of the Combs Building in the center of campus.
+In addition to classrooms and faculty offices, the school offers three Mac labs with state-of-the-art design software (Adobe Creative Cloud).
+The school also offers a podcast studio, a web video studio, a full size video studio, a student media center for print and digital publishing, and an audio production lab.

 Internships and Job Opportunities